Primary clarifier for purification

 To ensure its proper functioning, it is important to maintain and clean it regularly.

-This is because the mud accumulating at the bottom of the clarifier must be removed at a frequency determined during the sizing process.
-Therefore, it is necessary to drain the clarifier to avoid the accumulation of mud and the formation of unpleasant odors.
-All 1h2o3 lamella clarifiers have removable lamella blocks.
-This way, the clarifier is fully reachable and it is even more convenient to clean the lamellas!
+This is because the sludge accumulating at the bottom of the clarifier must be removed at a frequency determined during the sizing process.
+Therefore, it is necessary to drain the clarifier to avoid the accumulation of sludge and the formation of unpleasant odors.
+All 1h2o3 lamella clarifiers have removable lamellae blocks.
+This means that the clarifier is completely accessible, making it even easier to clean the lamellae!

 In addition, unlike fiberglass, all materials used in our equipment are 100% recyclable.

 Sludge removal is an essential part of clarifier maintenance.
-Periodic cleaning of the surfaces prevents biofilm formation and ensures efficient filtration.
+Periodic cleaning of the walls prevents the formation of biofilm and ensures effective filtration.
 It is recommended to use specific cleaning products for clarifiers to avoid damage to the materials.

 Benefits of combining a primary decanter with a screening machine

-Using a primary clarifier in combination with a screener is a good choice for efficient water filtration.
-The primary clarifier plays an important role in the separation of suspended solids and the formation of mud.
+Combining a primary clarifier with a sieve is a wise choice for efficient water filtration.
+The primary clarifier plays an important role in the separation of suspended solids and the formation of sludge.
 The screener filters out the finer particles remaining in the water after treatment in the primary clarifier.

 The advantage of combining these two pieces of equipment lies in :